Picono435/RandomTP/README.md

   Author: Picono435
   -->
 # RandomTP
-The best Random Teleport Mod ever!
-With the Cauldron and other plugins systems being descontinued I created this mod for you guys that need a Random Teleport command in 1.12.2.
-This mod only works in servers, if you want a client-side mod suggest it in my discord.

-The source code will be created in soon ;)
+The best Random Teleport mod ever!
+With this mod you will be able to random teleport between dimensions and without colliding with mostly anything!
+Our mod is updated frequently and is always having issues fixes when reported.
+Our mod works with both sides!
+(Client-Side only and Server-Side only).
+Join our [discord](https://discord.gg/6ecP6K5) for more information about all our mods and plugins!

 ## Commands: